|Storage||1 - 1,000 GB|

 To see the menu of formatting options, click the T icon on the Subject line of the new message (circled in red below).

 Click Send (in the top right corner of the message window) to transmit the message.

 When you receive messages you open them normally, whether received from a Tutanota user or someone else.
 If a message is from another Tutanota user, all the encrypting and decrypting is done automatically in the background.

 Like most secure email programs, Tutanota blocks images from appearing by default.
 If a message contains images, you can display them by clicking the icon circled in red at the top right of the message, as you can see here:

 So far, so good.
 But what if you want to send a message to a person who doesn’t use Tutanota?
 This is where things get a bit more complicated.

 Sending messages to non-Tutanota users

 When you are composing a message, Tutanota checks to see if the recipient is a Tutanota user or not.
 If not, you have to specify whether you want the message to be sent encrypted or not.
-If you have this option, Tutanota will display a lock icon on the Subject line, like this, with a status message below:
+If you have this option, Tutanota will display a lock icon on the Subject line (circled in red) with a status message.

-Clicking the lock icon will cause Tutanota to send the message either in the clear as above, or end-to-end encrypted as shown below:
+Clicking the lock icon will cause Tutanota to send the message either in the clear (unencrypted), or E2E encrypted.

 Searching for messages